krujos/oohimtelling/README.md

 `cf cups cloud_controller -p '{ "uri": "https://api.10.244.0.34.xip.io" }'`

 #Auth
 The app uses http basic auth.
 Reuse the client_id and client_secret when challenged for creds.

+#SSL Validation
+If you see this in your logs you most likley have an SSL issue:

+`SSLError: [Errno 1] _ssl.c:507: error:14090086:SSL routines:SSL3_GET_SERVER_CERTIFICATE:certificate verify failed`

+Setting the environment variable `VERIFY_SSL` to `true` will cause the application to skip ssl verification.
+This is handy with bosh-lite installs or installs where the application does not know about the root ca of your environment.

 #Test it locally
 source `env.sh` into your environment to get `VCAP_SERVICES` set locally.
 It assumes you're using bosh-lite and have created the client as I have above.

 ```
 $ python app.py